RMAC men's basketball tournament

 The Rocky Mountain Athletic Conference Men's Basketball Tournament is the annual conference basketball championship tournament for the Rocky Mountain Athletic Conference.
-The tournament has been held every year since 1993, when the RMAC became an NCAA Division II conference.
+The tournament has been held every year since 1993, when the RMAC became an NCAA (National Collegiate Athletic Association) Division II conference.
 It is a single-elimination tournament and seeding is based on regular season records.

 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Men's Division II Basketball Championship.